What I get from my AVC account

 At retirement, your AVC account can be taken as extra lump sum or used to buy pension benefits.

-Currently AVCs can be taken as part of the maximum tax-free lump sum of up to 25% of the available Lifetime Allowance, even if you started paying AVCs after 8 April 1987.
+Currently AVCs can be taken as part of the maximum tax-free lump sum of up to 25% of the available Lifetime Allowance.

 Or you can use some or all of your AVCs to buy extra pension, called an 'annuity'.
 An annuity from NAPS can be provided in respect of any funds of a member who left the Scheme before 1 April 2007 or funds of less than £1,000.
 For members who leave after 1 April 2007, the Trustee has appointed an annuity broker, Hargreaves Lansdown, to provide quotations on the annuities available in respect of funds exceeding £1,000 as annuities are not provided via NAPS in respect of larger funds.